Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Evaluation

 \subsection{Uncalibrated Scene Completion}

-Here we consider the task of scene completion, starting from a collection of 16 unposed photos.
-We show that our unified image-and-pose model supports such casual captures by predicting camera poses and then generating a fly-through of the scene, completing unknown content where it's missing.
+Here we consider a new task of ``uncalibrated scene completion'', starting from a collection of 16 unposed photos.
+Our unified image-and-pose model supports such casual captures by predicting camera poses and then generating a fly-through of the scene, completing unknown content where missing.

 \inlineheading{Setting} Given the set of images, we can denoise the raymaps conditioned only on the images.
-We use joint denoising tiling with a window size of 8 images and average 8 times per denoising step.
-This is similar to MultiDiffusion \cite{bar2023multidiffusion} or NeRFiller's joint denoising \cite{weber2024nerfiller} (see appendix).
+We use joint denoising tiling with a window size of 8 images and average 8 times per denoising step (see appendix).
 Then, we solve for the pinhole camera parameters that match backprojected rays to the denoised rays, taking only 5 seconds to converge for 16 images.
 Next, we condition on our predicted rays to generate novel views to complete the scenes.
 We create a camera path by fitting a 2D ellipse to our posed images and point cameras inward.
 Here we use a sequence size of 48: 16 input images with generated poses, plus 32 generated images with specified poses, but note that this decision is flexible.

 \inlineheading{Results} Our joint modeling of poses and images is convenient because we do not rely on external structure-from-motion; instead, our unified model can handle both tasks gracefully.
 We show qualitative results of our video poses in \cref{fig:uncalibrated_scene_completition}.
 Please see our project page for video results.
+We do not compare with COLMAP or SfM methods because they do not complete scenes, meaning they don't infill the missing areas outside the provided input images context.